Canon 1Ds Mark II vs SX60

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark II and the SX60 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the SX60 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark II and SX60 can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon SX60 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon SX60 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.